 Although established decades ago as an educational approach, primarily in higher education, problem based learning is sweeping into the landscape of elementary classrooms.
 And like with any new (or seemingly new) educational initiative, teachers are experiencing the challenges that come with implementing an inquiry (or problem) -based approach in the classroom.

 One of the biggest paradigm shifts in inquiry-based learning is the role of the teacher.
-In PBL, the teacher is no longer the “sage on stage” but is rather a facilitator.
+In PBL in the Arts, the teacher is no longer the “sage on stage” but is rather a facilitator.
 It can be rather difficult to let go of control.
 By ensuring the authenticity of your problem and its fidelity to standards, and by creating structures for allowing students to explore the problem, it will become easier over time to release control.

 How do I plan for PBL?

 Inquiry-based learning is rather resource-intense.
 Whether it be materials for research, technology for presenting, or materials to design or engineer a product, students need a wide variety of materials in order to pursue a solution to whatever problem, project, or essential question is posed.
 In my experience, the research piece was most challenging, as much of the research needed for students to answer the essential question was not written at a 4th or 5th grade level.
 Be prepared with as many leveled research resources as possible, and think outside the box in terms of what research means- it could be a field experience, a Q & A with an expert, or a multi-media resource.